mrvollger/StainedGlass/README.md

 ```
 ./StainedGlass.sh --cores 24 -n
 ```
+Please try the test case with the default configuration file before submitting issues.

 ### Making figures for a small number of regions
 To make pdfs and pngs for a particular set of regions just add `make_figures` to your command.